NordDRG 2019 Swe definition tables

 I provide the correct definitiontables for Sweden today.

-#4 Updated by Martti Virtanen 8 days ago
+#4 Updated by Martti Virtanen over 1 year ago

 2019-04-17 Nordcase/Martti Virtanen